THE CITY UNIVERSITY OF NEW YORK

 The College of Staten Island invited representatives from each union to participate in a physical site evaluation of the campus starting in November 2011.
 Factors that might place an employee at risk include but are not limited to:

-- Offices that handle issues stressful to students, such as the Counseling Center, Library, Admissions Office, Financial Aid Office, Registrar, Child Care Center, Public Safety Office, Office of Parking & DolphinCard Services, Center for Advising and Academic Success, Center for Student Accessibility and the Student Affairs Office.
+⦁ Offices that handle issues stressful to students, such as the Counseling Center, Library, Admissions Office, Financial Aid Office, Registrar, Child Care Center, Public Safety Office, Parking Services, Office of Academic Advisement, Office of Accessibility and the Student Affairs Office.

 In response, the College utilizes or is in process of upgrading the following control measures to eliminate or reduce workplace violence hazards: